Calendar Reset Leveraged ETFs

 - Less daily monitoring

-Calendar Resets Explained on Nasdaq's Just for Funds
+Non-Daily Resets Explained on Nasdaq's Just for Funds

 Tradr ETFs are for sophisticated investors and professional traders with high conviction views and are very different from most other exchange-traded funds.
 Know the risks before you invest.
 The significant risks of leveraged and/or inverse ETFs include the risks of leverage, derivatives, and/or other complex investment strategies that they employ.
-These investments are designed for short-term trading for investors seeking daily, weekly, monthly or quarterly leveraged investment results…
+These investments are designed for short-term trading for investors seeking daily, monthly or quarterly leveraged investment results…

-Investors in the fund should: (a) understand the risks associated with the use of leverage; (b) understand the consequences of seeking daily, calendar week, calendar month and calendar quarter inverse and leveraged investment results; (c) for short ETFs, understand the risk of shorting; (d) intend to actively monitor and manage their investment.
+Investors in the fund should: (a) understand the risks associated with the use of leverage; (b) understand the consequences of seeking daily, calendar month and calendar quarter inverse and leveraged investment results; (c) for short ETFs, understand the risk of shorting; (d) intend to actively monitor and manage their investment.
 Fund performance will likely be significantly different than the benchmark over periods longer than the specified reset period and the performance may trend in the opposite direction than its benchmark over periods other than that period.

 The Funds seek leveraged investment results over a specific period and are intended to be used as short-term trading vehicles.
 The Funds pursue leveraged investment objectives, which means they are riskier than alternatives that do not use leverage because the Funds magnify the performance of their underlying security.
 The volatility of the underlying security may affect a Fund’s return as much as, or more than, the return of the underlying security.